-Join a conversation with Inter-American Dialogue President Michael Shifter as he discusses issues that have heightened tensions between the U.S. and Latin America including immigration and trade policies, the reversal of the Cuban thaw, and the Trump administration’s return to a more militant war on drugs.
+Join a conversation with Inter-American Dialogue President Michael Shifter as he discusses the complex and often strained relations between the U.S. and Latin America including a look at immigration and trade policies, the reversal of the Cuban thaw, the Trump administration’s return to a more militant war on drugs, and the implications of recent developments with Venezuela and China.
 The program will also include a Q&A session with Michael, moderated by Adrean Scheid, Senior Vice President, International Relations at UnitedHealth Group.

 About the Speaker